'Gatsby on the Ocean' opens to wave reviews

 That was an era master developer Robert Moses knew well; he opened the Marine Dining Room in 1931, now home to “Gatsby On The Ocean,” two years after finishing the expansive Beaux Arts park in Wantagh that celebrated the public — and has been celebrated by the public ever since.

-“We had magnificent views; now we have a magnificent restaurant and catering facility,” said George Gorman, Long Island regional director, Office of Parks, Recreation and Historic Preservation.
+“We had magnificent views; now we have a magnificent restaurant and catering facility,” said George Gorman, Long Island regional director, Office of Parks, Recreation and Historic Preservation, at Friday's official opening.

-The Marine Dining Hall, with its soaring ceiling, featuring a skylight and buttressed by wide, dark wood beams, last summer was returned to its original grandeur by removing what Preservation Long Island, a nonprofit, delicately called “insensitive alterations.”
+The Marine Dining Hall, with its soaring ceiling, featuring a skylight and buttressed by wide, dark wood beams, two summers ago was returned to its original grandeur by removing what the nonprofit Preservation Long Island delicately called “insensitive alterations.”

 Those modifications included slicing the 5,500 square foot space in two and hiding the skylight and beams under a dropped ceiling.
 By 2004, a Friendly’s restaurant served customers there, the group said.

-Looking around at what the “spectacular location,” he said.
-“We are proud to be the caretaker.”
+Looking around at the “spectacular location,” he said, “We are proud to be the caretaker.”

 Gatsby On The Ocean, now open for dinner, plans to add lunch shortly.